visciang/mbs/README.md

 That's obviously the worst case, normally we only work on a very small subset of the components and at the "higher level" of the dependency graph.
 So we won't rebuild the world every time.
 This is true unless you are working on a toolchain used by a lot of components.

-In this context, we can build a tool that can stay simple because it doesn't have to deal with monsters, monorepository hosting thousands on components.
+In this context, we can build a tool that can stay simple because it doesn't have to deal with monsters, monorepository hosting thousands of components.
 When you really need this level of complexity other horizontaly scalable solutions are needed, at the price of infrastructure and tools complexity.

 ### Motivation